jonbenfri/smart-plug-control/README.md

     sudo systemctl status hostapd
     sudo systemctl status dnsmasq
     ```

+1. Reboot: `sudo reboot`

+1. You should now see the ssid live.
+Connect to it and ssh in after connecting, using the static ip specified in `/etc/network/interfaces`: `ssh pi@192.168.0.1`

 For more info, see: [Setting up a Raspberry Pi as a Wireless Access Point](https://www.raspberrypi.org/documentation/configuration/wireless/access-point.md)